danii1/coinstore/README.md

 # change owner for uploads folder(use your storageDir from settings.json)
 chown -R meteoruser:meteoruser /opt/coinstore_uploads
 ```
 That's all, after this you should be able to open your website and test it.
-In case of problems check `/var/logs/upstart/appName.log` for errors
+In case of problems check `/var/logs/upstart/appName.log` for errors.

+### Further deployments
+All further deployments(if you updating to the latest version, or customizing your website ) should require only running
+`mup deploy` without any additional steps.

 ## Donations